nrkno/dotnetskolen/README_EN.md

 #### Responses

-The response to this operation will consist of two lists of broadcasts, one for each channel in our domain, where each broadcast has:
+The response to this operation will consist of two lists of transmissions, one for each channel in our domain, where each transmission has:

 - Title - text string that follows the rules defined in [our domain model](#step-4---define-domain-model).
 - Start date and time - text string that follows the date format in [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6).